Remapping the Rover MEMS3 ECU

 memory contents in the Hex tab you

 will see the changes immediately in the corresponding table or scalar.
+If you

 You will see that